 Google is responsible for securing your cluster's control plane, and upgrades your clusters when a new GKE version is selected for auto-upgrade.
 Infrastructure security is high priority for GKE, and as such control planes are upgraded on a regular basis, and cannot be disabled.
 However, you can apply maintenance windows and exclusions to temporarily suspend upgrades for control planes and nodes.

-Under the Shared Responsibility Model, you are responsible for securing your nodes, containers, and Pods.
+As part of the GKE shared responsibility model, you are responsible for securing your nodes, containers, and Pods.
 Node auto-upgrade is enabled by default.
 Although it is not recommended, you can disable node auto-upgrade.
 Opting out of node auto-upgrades does not block your cluster's control plane upgrade.
 If you opt out of node auto-upgrades you are responsible for ensuring that the cluster's nodes run a version compatible with the cluster's version, and that the version adheres to the Kubernetes version skew support policy.

 For more control over when an auto-upgrade can occur (or must not occur), you can configure maintenance windows and exclusions.